Billboard Testing Glossary

 DOOH (Digital Out-of-Home)

 Digital billboard displays that can change content electronically.
-Testing for DOOH follows the same clarity principles as static billboards: high contrast, minimal copy, clear focal point.
+Testing for DOOH follows the same clarity principles as static billboards but adds considerations for dwell time and screen brightness.

 E